Congratulations on your high school graduation!

-Do some research on the school you are interested in and find out the reputation within your chosen industry.
+Do some research on the trade schools you are interested in and find out the reputation within your chosen industry.
 Do students get hired often from that college into the field?
 Is this the best choice for education in this trade?
 Are there any or several complaints about the school?

-The graduation rate refers to how many students who started, have graduated from the school’s programs.
+The graduation rate refers to how many students who started have graduated from the trade school’s programs.
 A high graduation rate could indicate a successful staff and school.

 A low graduation rate can mean different things, such as the program not being sufficient or the student changing their minds.
 Inquire about these with the staff.

 Find out the cost of each vocational school you’re considering.
 This should include not only tuition costs but books and other materials.
 Knowing this upfront can make a simple choice, and you’ll have a number in mind when tackling your student loans if you need them.